teduard/real-todo-app/README.md

 Postgresql | Data Storage
 React with Material-UI| Front end application
 Heroku | Used for deployment with CD
+Redis | Used as cache for widgets
+Docker | Used for running needed servers as containers RedisLabs.com | Free-tier account for the redis-server.
 UserFront | Used for user management through JWT api.openweathermap.org | Used to fetch current weather based on geo-location zenquotes.io | Used to fetch Today's Quote